Andretti curse: 24 Hours of Le Mans

-Michael Andretti & Andretti Autosport
+Michael Andretti and Andretti Autosport

 Michael is the son of Mario and has also suffered from the curse.
 Despite a successful racing career including a CART championship (1991), two wins at the Michigan 500, and a total of 42 Indy car wins, he was unsuccessful in 16 attempts at winning the Indianapolis 500.
 He has completed the most laps, as well as led the most laps, of any driver who has never won the famous race.
 He is considered by some the best driver never to have won.
 Unlike Mario, on average Michael seldom dropped out early, and was in contention numerous times.
 His career was peppered with more near-misses than out-and-out failures.
 Furthermore, the years he dropped out were almost exclusively due to mechanical failures; only once did he drop out from wall contact.

 1984: Michael Andretti starts his career at Indianapolis on a positive note driving for Kraco Enterprises with crew chief Barry Green, starting 4th, finishing 5th and sharing the Rookie of the Year award with Roberto Guerrero.

 1985: During practice on May 8, Michael blew an engine and spun in his own oil, crashing in turn one.
 He recovered to out-qualify his teammate Kevin Cogan, but both cars are mid-packers at best.
 On race day, Michael finished 8th, four laps down, not as good as his rookie debut.
 Later in the year, Michael and Cogan are involved in a helicopter crash, but survive.

 1986: Michael out-qualifies his father Mario and starts on the outside of the front row.
 He proceeds to lead the first 42 laps, and is among the fastest cars on the track.
 A bad set of tires caused handling problems in the second half of the race and he is forced to pit early, slightly out-of-sequence with the other leaders.
 Right after he pit, a caution came out, and Michael fell a lap down.
 Back on the lead lap, and clinging to 4th position, just shy of being lapped, he is forced to the pits for a splash-and-go pit stop on lap 193.
 The caution came out moments later, he fell a lap down again, and dropped to 6th at the finish.

 1987: Early on in the race, a pit fire halts his run.
 He ultimately drops out because a CV joint fails.
 Later in the year, Michael wins at the Michigan 500.